emmanuellaumubyeyi/Our-MDB/README.md

 # Application Description

-MyMDB application is meant for personal use generally.
+OURMDB application is meant for personal use generally.
 Users with out an account in the application can use the application for searching and getting information about movies, in this case the information is fetched from the TMDB website using a free API.
 If the user creats an account in the application, user can save the information of his/her personal movies in the server of the application.
 Users with account can save, add, remove and search movies from his/her own personal movie database.